How does Pixel by LabCorp™ work?

 Are my test results private and confidential?

-Your results will be provided to you through our secure online portal to view or print.
-We recommend sharing your results with your regular healthcare provider.
-If you have questions or comments regarding the LabCorp Notice of Privacy Practices, or have a complaint about our use or disclosure of your PHI or our privacy practices, please contact: email@example.com, call us at (877) 234-4722/(877-23-HIPAA) and ask for the LabCorp HIPAA Privacy Officer, or send a written request to: HIPAA Privacy Officer, LabCorp, 531 South Spring Street, Burlington, NC 27215.
+If you have questions or comments regarding the LabCorp Notice of Privacy Practices, or have a complaint about our use or disclosure of your PHI or our privacy practices, please contact: [email protected], call us at (877) 234-4722/(877-23-HIPAA) and ask for the LabCorp HIPAA Privacy Officer, or send a written request to: HIPAA Privacy Officer, LabCorp, 531 South Spring Street, Burlington, NC 27215.
 You also may file a complaint with the Secretary of the U.S. Department of Health and Human Services.

 Do I have to use my real name on my Pixel by LabCorp™ account?